code4romania/code4.ro/content/apps/_index.en.md

 aliases:
   - /en/projects/
 ---
 Our civic tech community works to solve meaningful challenges impacting communities.
-Here you can see all the Code for Romania projects, including the ones currently under development or already finished.
-"Code for" projects can range from mapping all first aid points in a city to creating a website which explains the law in lay terms or an app to facilitate the process of vote monitoring.
+Here you can see all the Code for Romania application, including the ones currently under development or already finished.
+"Code for" applications can range from mapping all first aid points in a city to creating a website which explains the law in lay terms or an app to facilitate the process of vote monitoring.